ldeo-glaciology/LEAP-Cryo-planning/README.md

 ## Project description

-This description lays out the first steps of this project at a high level
+This description lays out the first steps of this project at a high level.

 Ice sheets are accumulations of ice 100's to 1000's of meter thick and 1000's of km across.
 They are so large that small changes in their size affects sea level, which affects coastal communities around the world.
 Ice sheets 'slide' over the sediments and rock beneath them.
 This is one main way that ice sheets shrink and cause sea-level rise, so it's very important to accurately describe sliding in models used to predict sea level.